-Tufts Medical Center and Floating Hospital for Children announced today that Diana W. Bianchi, MD, Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH), will be honored with this year’s Ellen M. Zane Award for Visionary Leadership for her transformational impact in the Boston region and beyond.
+Tufts Medical Center and Tufts Children's Hospital announced today that Diana W. Bianchi, MD, Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH), will be honored with this year’s Ellen M. Zane Award for Visionary Leadership for her transformational impact in the Boston region and beyond.
 Dr. Bianchi previously spent 23 years at Tufts Medical Center where she was the founding executive director of the Mother Infant Research Institute (MIRI).
 While at MIRI, Dr. Bianchi was widely recognized for her leadership and translational research, which have had a positive impact on the health of mothers and infants throughout the world.
 Dr. Bianchi will be presented the award at the 2019 Working Wonders benefit evening on Thursday, April 4 at the Boston Convention & Exhibition Center.
-Working Wonders is Tufts Medical Center and Floating Hospital for Children's signature fundraising event.
+Working Wonders is Tufts Medical Center and Tufts Children's Hospital's signature fundraising event.

-“During her tenure at Tufts Medical Center, Dr. Bianchi made a significant, positive impact on the health of a new generation of mothers and babies, by developing safer, noninvasive techniques of prenatal diagnosis and new approaches to fetal treatment,” said Michael Apkon, MD, PhD, President and CEO of Tufts Medical Center and Floating Hospital for Children.
+“During her tenure at Tufts Medical Center, Dr. Bianchi made a significant, positive impact on the health of a new generation of mothers and babies, by developing safer, noninvasive techniques of prenatal diagnosis and new approaches to fetal treatment,” said Michael Apkon, MD, PhD, President and CEO of Tufts Medical Center and Tufts Children's Hospital.
 “But her leadership and influence on the research and advancement of genetics and newborn care extends far beyond the Boston community.
 We are proud to honor and recognize Dr. Bianchi for her indispensable and far-reaching contributions to global health.”

 The Ellen M. Zane Award for Visionary Leadership is named in honor of Tufts Medical Center CEO Emeritus Ellen M. Zane and is inspired by her influence and foresight during her tenure as President and CEO from 2004-2011.
 The award is presented annually at Working Wonders to an individual who exemplifies visionary and transformational leadership.
 Past recipients include Gloria Cordes Larson, Esq., President of Bentley University; Martin “Marty” Baron, Executive Editor of The Washington Post; Kevin Starr, Robert Tepper, MD and Mark Levin, Third Rock Ventures Co-Founders; Governor Deval Patrick and Thomas F. Shields, Chairman and CEO of Shields Health Care Group.